 Develops a foundation of concepts and solutions that supports the planning, scheduling, controlling, resource allocation, and performance measurement activities required for successful completion of a project.
 The students will accomplish these skills utilizing technology; describing types of control techniques; recognizing the components of a project charter; understanding how to keep projects on track while managing risks; and developing an action plan.

 MATHEMATICS

-MTH 0003 BEGINNING ALGEBRA

-An introduction to algebra, problem solving, operations with real numbers, ratio, proportion, linear equations, and systems of linear equations.
-Enrollment is based on placement test scores.
-(Credit not applicable toward a degree or certificate.)
+MTH 0003 BEGINNING ALGEBRA An introduction to algebra, problem solving, operations with real numbers, ratio, proportion, linear equations, and systems of

 MTH 0011 MATH SKILLS